- This event has passed.

 September 17 @ 6:00 pm - 7:00 pm MDTFree

 The Canada-US-Mexico Agreement (CUSMA), often referred to as the NEW NAFTA, came into force on July 1st after three years of often contentious negotiations.
-Though the agreement is in place, there is still uncertainty moving forward for Canada: With the United States again considering slapping tariffs on aluminum imports coming from Canada, will this new deal provide the certainty and stability has originally hoped?
+Though the agreement is in place, there is still uncertainty moving forward for Canada: with the United States placing tariffs on aluminum and steel imports coming from Canada, and Ottawa retaliating, will this new deal provide the certainty and stability has originally hoped?
 With changes affecting key Canadian sectors, such as dairy, will this agreement ultimately be to the benefit of the Canadian economy or a loss?
 Will it impair Canada’s trading relationships elsewhere?

 CIC Edmonton has assembled a panel of experts to answer your questions on what comes next n the future of Canada-US trade.

 The panel includes: